treilik/iWantHelp/README.md

 kapitalism("i would not by this shit if it would make a difference when i dont bye it") => "give me more of this shit"

+i believe that requiring someone to do the work themself and alone to get paid is very bad if you want to let the person share there learning